vileider/year3/dailylog_all_in_one.md

 ### 19.02.2024
 I met up with Ian Eisner, and he gave me some insights on a LO-related topic.
 I finished another notes file related to the Learning Outcome.
+### 20.02.2024
+Fixed errors in one class of the Pygame project.
+I added another note related to governing software development.
+## 21.02.2024
+I had a project code organizing session.
+I completed notes related to governing software development.